Get a free consultation

 7. To win pitches differentiate yourself from the competition

 Show your client why your company is the best choice for their business.
-Highlight your unique selling points and any competitive advantages you have over other potential partners.
-This can include things like your company’s experience, track record or proprietary technology.
+Highlight your unique selling points and any competitive advantages you have over others.
 But don’t trash your competitors.

 8. Follow up after your pitch